-First, look at the outside of your house, also called your curb appeal.
-Examine the outside of your house from the view of a passerby.
+Begin with the outside of your home, or your curb appeal.
+Examine the outside of your house from a street view.
 What do you notice first?
-What great features seem to fade into the background?
-Understanding this helps us to decide what actions we can take to invite buyers from the street and into your home.
-If your home isn't pretty on the outside with touched up paint and bright greenery we'll need to address those as well.
-Follow the Curb Appeal Checklist and raise your house's final selling price.
+What positive features seem to fade into the background?Acknowledging this assists us in deciding what actions we can take to attract buyers from the street and into your home.
+If your home's exterior isn't up to par with refreshed paint and blooming garden plants it's time to get those things done.
+Refer to the Curb Appeal Checklist and raise your home's final selling price.

 Setting the Stage